-Role Plays
+Role-Plays

 Once you have completed your diagnosis and compared your answers with those at the end of the book, role-play how these scenarios would proceed through the initial coaching or effective confrontation meeting.
-If you are working in a group, assign a coach and an employee to role-play the scenarios, and the rest of you should observe and be ready to discuss the interaction when the role play is done.
+If you are working in a group, assign a coach and an employee to role-play the scenarios, and the rest should observe and be ready to discuss the interaction when the role-play is done.
 The observers should be watching especially for key points discussed in this chapter.

-For example, does the coach ever ask the employee "Can you tell me what's going on?"
-Does the coach ever allow the employee to get away with the response, "I'll try"?
-Does the effective confrontation veer off course as the coach pursues distractions offered by the employee?
+For example, did the coach ever ask the employee, "Can you tell me what's going on?"
+Did the coach ever allow the employee to get away with the response, "I'll try"?
+Did the effective confrontation veer off course as the coach pursued distractions offered by the employee?

-Before the role play begins, establish some ground rules.
-Should the observers interrupt if they feel the confrontation is going off-track?
-Should they be encouraged to point out if the coach asks "Can you tell me what's going on?" or allows the employee to slip by with an "I'll try"?
-Should the coach feel free to ask observers for advice during the role play?
-Some "coaches" and "employees" may feel more comfortable completing the role play without interruptions, while other groups may find the interplay of "performers" and "audience" to be a great way to stimulate discussion.
+Before the role-play begins, establish ground rules.
+Should the observers interrupt if they feel the confrontation is going off track?
+Should they be encouraged to point out if the coach asks, "Can you tell me what's going on?" or allows the employee to slip by with an "I'll try"?
+Should the coach feel free to ask observers for advice during the role-play?
+Some coaches and employees may feel more comfortable completing the roleplay without interruptions, while other groups may find the interplay of "performers" and "audience" to be a great way to stimulate discussion.

-If you have the time, repeat the role plays so that everyone in the study group has an opportunity to participate as coach and/or employees.
+If you have the time, repeat the role-plays so that everyone in the study group has an opportunity to participate as coach and/or employee.
 It's educational to see how many different forms the confrontation process can take as different personalities interact.

-Even if you are reading this book on your own, it will be helpful if you line up several peers to participate in and observe the role play.
+Even if you are reading this book on your own, it will be helpful if you line up several peers to participate in and observe the role-play.
 The resulting discussion will likely offer helpful insights for you and introduce the principles and processes presented in this book for those who have not read it.

-When you've completed these role plays, you can make up some scenarios on your own and continue to role-play if you find this exercise useful.
-This is an especially effective approach to learning if you are working with a study group.
-Some clichés really are true, and one of those is: Practice makes perfect.
+When you've completed the role-plays, you can make up scenarios on your own and continue to role-play if you find the exercise useful.
+It is an especially effective approach to learning if you are working with a study group.